prahladyeri/prahladyeri.github.io/_posts/2020-11-14-how-to-onedrive-oauth-python-web-app.md

 ---
 layout: post
-title: How to perform Microsoft OneDrive OAuth sign-in and authorization in a python web app
+title: "How to perform Microsoft OneDrive OAuth sign-in and authorization in a python web app"
 tags: onedrive microsoft azure cloud python
 ---